BoboTiG/python-mss/README.md

 Just for fun ...
 Show us your screen shot with all monitors in one file, we will update the [gallery](https://tiger-222.fr/tout/python-mss/galerie/) ;)

+Errors
+---

+If you access a computer using SSH, do not forget to enable X11 forwarding, option `-X`.
+Else you will end on a segfault.